-Your county must submit the following three sets of documents to HUD:
+Your county must submit three sets of documents to HUD:

-- 1. Fully executed cooperation agreements (or amendments) with participating UGLGs and joint agreements with Metropolitan Cities (if applicable) - 2.
-Letter from your county counsel - 3.
+1. Fully executed cooperation agreements (or amendments) with participating UGLGs and joint agreements with Metropolitan Cities (if applicable)

+- 2. Legal opinion from your county counsel - 3.
 All official letters exchanged between your county and UGLGs (and Metropolitan Cities) about participation in your Urban County

-The next three subsections (Sections 2.3.1-2.3.3) provide more detail on these documents.
+Sections 2.3.1-2.3.3 below provide more detail on these documents.